Divpeter/DSD2024.github.io/README.md

 03/05/2024 : Team Building

 ## Notice
 We have finished Role Selection and our roles are shown below!
 In next stage, we start the process of Requirements Analysis in the project.
+Click here to see our process of Req Analysis: https://docs.google.com/document/d/1k0CWB7j79uX7vs75v7oIGNbnGD6pxk60TX5HW4PPiX4/edit

 ## Team Roles
 |          |     PM    |    Assitant PM    |    Req Analyst    |    Coder    |    Sys Architect    |    Tester    |    Liason    |